meisben/easyEEZYbotARM/README.md

 ![servo_installation_position](images/servo_installation_position.png)

-### Improving the accuracy of the robot arm / troubleshooting positions
+### Improving the accuracy of the robot arm (or troubleshooting positional accuracy)

 **Please note:** *what is described in this sub-section is only currently implemented for the q1 servo motor in the easyEZZYbotARM library based on experimental values for a test robot.
 This is because it is strictly necessary for the q1 (base) servo motor.
 You can edit this for your particular motors (q2,q3) in the `map_kinematicsToServoAngles` function in the easyEEZYbotARM python library.
 Doing so will improve the positional accuracy of the robot arm*